-March 1, 2024-File Form M-1 for MEWAs
+March 3, 2025-File Form M-1 for MEWAs

 Administrators of multiple employer welfare arrangements (MEWAs) that offer medical benefits must electronically file Form M-1 with the U.S. Department of Labor (DOL) each year by March 1.
-In general, MEWAs are arrangements that offer benefits to the employees of two or more different employers, including association health plans.
+However, because the deadline falls on a weekend, it is extended to the next business day, which is March 3, 2025.
+In general, MEWAs are arrangements, including association health plans, that offer benefits to the employees of two or more different employers.
 A 60-day automatic extension may be requested by the filing deadline.